Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #75

-The principle of individuation places understanding into dubious acceptance, and this is not necessarily because of uncertainties regarding the future.
+The principle of individuation places understanding into dubious acceptance, and this is not necessarily because of uncertainties regarding the future, since present matters are unique by infinitessimal partitioning although there remains the question of the present reality without the cognitive will to partition.
 Specification of the actual from principles intent on capturing the universal characteristic of some question/s can be defiant, even if the actual is removed from sentient will capable of resistance and antagonism.
 What is "understanding" of a matter that cannot be understood in adequacy but "acceptance" of the matter's from-oneself attribute?
 The generalities from the wise ones, it is thought by those that do not believe in willful revisitation to the closest there is to the innermost essence of matters, are easy to replicate into common expression.
-In the practical sense, the common expressions are applied in the appropriate settings, and to be in the appropriate settings for these applications demonstrates the principle of individuation.
+In the practical sense, the common expressions are applied in the appropriate settings, and to be in the appropriate settings for these applications must be by circumstantial uniqueness, from the principle of individuation.
 Therefore, no wise sentient one can really convert their wisdom into the specificities of the whole split into infinitesimal space, and are believed by the political of elite and base alike to may have a greater likelihood of outliving their usefulness to the world of petty trifles and pathological tendencies that operate on good principle, partially consisting of artificial axioms.
+This statement is rather presumptuous but must be put forth as an unequivocal acknowledgment of the plasticity of decision-making by human nature and the structured industrial complex designed for human labor and rule.
+To elaborate, plasticity of sentient decision-making is a factual attribute that corresponds to intelligence dependent on knowing instead of merely existing in choice.
+The present is what matters to the order of function.
+The present is the only controllable category of the temporal span.
+For those uncomfortable with interpretations of the past that challenge present affairs and prohibitive of wants for the future, given the resources made possible if only the will for self-interest is adamant enough of a chaser, attention is demanded a fixation for the present.